vizdata-f21/project-1-dorian_s_gs/README.md

 The dataset `superbowl` is created by FiveThirtyEight, originally collected through superbowl-ads.com.
 FiveThirtyEight is an American Website that reports how statistics are relevant in current events.
-There are 247 different superbowl commercials with 25 different variables, but the FiveThirtyEight team observed only 10 different brands.
-The dataset includes defining characteristics of superbowl ads from these 10 popular brands, two of which are Toyota and Bud Light.
+There are 247 different Super Bowl commercials with 25 different variables, but the FiveThirtyEight team observed only 10 different brands.
+The dataset includes defining characteristics of Super Bowl ads from these 10 popular brands, two of which are Toyota and Bud Light.

 There are different types of variables included in `superbowl`.